 3. Bellevue Border Crossing hike

-Furthermore, Bellevue Border Crossing Hike lies on the Dutch side and can be reached from Marigot and park at the Bebe n’ Kids store.
+Furthermore, Bellevue Border Crossing Hike lies on the Dutch side and can be reached from Marigot.
+If you arrive by car, park at the Bebe n’ Kids store.
 It is a lovely trail surrounded by tall trees and hills, it is also a favorite among mountain bikers.

 ⓘ TIP: If seeing more of the island is on your agenda, this tour will take you to both the French and Dutch sides and includes a variety of fun local experiences.